List of Scream (film series) characters: Sidney Prescott

 In Scream, a year after the murder of her mother Maureen, she is stalked by a killer, later revealed to be her boyfriend Billy Loomis and his friend Stu Macher.
 These two prove to have been Maureen's murderers, Billy being motivated by Maureen's affair with his father, which caused his mother to leave home.
 Sidney kills both of them in self-defense.
-In Scream 2, while attending college, she again becomes the target of a masked killer, this time her boyfriend's friend Mickey Altieri and the mother of Billy Loomis, seeking revenge for the death of her son.
+In Scream 2, while attending college, she again becomes the target of a masked killer, this time her boyfriend's friend Mickey Altieri and Nancy Loomis, who is seeking revenge for the death of her son Billy Loomis.
 Once more Sidney manages to survive the attempts on her life.
 During Scream 3, she is drawn to Hollywood by yet another killer.
 She discovers that this one is her half-brother Roman Bridger, who wants to kill her out of anger at his abandonment by Maureen.
 In Scream 4, she returns to Woodsboro to promote her new self-help book about overcoming the tragedies of her life, but is targeted once again by a new Ghostface, who turns out to be her cousin Jill Roberts who is envious of Sidney's fame and wants to become the new "Sidney Prescott".
-In Scream (2022), Sidney is revealed to be married to Mark Kincaid, whom she first met in Scream 3.
-They now have two children together.
+In Scream (2022), Sidney is revealed to be married to Mark Evans, who will appear in the upcoming Scream 7.
+They now have three children together; two daughters and one son.
 Sidney returns to Woodsboro so that she and Gale can help Sam Carpenter and her sister Tara to kill the new Ghostfaces, avenging Dewey and the other victims.
-The character does not appear in Scream VI, but Gale Weathers states that Sidney and her husband, Mark, have gone into hiding with their children in response to the latest killings in New York.
+The character does not appear in Scream VI, but Gale Weathers states that Sidney and her husband, Mark, have gone into hiding with their three children in response to the latest killings in New York.
+Despite her absence, Campbell's likeness is applied via drawings in the abandoned Stab cave, showcasing every previous killing including some visual references of those events.
+Sidney will reappear in the upcoming Scream 7.

 In the fictional films within a film Stab and Stab 2, based on the murders, Sidney is portrayed by Tori Spelling as herself.
-In Stab 3: Return to Woodsboro, she would be portrayed by fictional actress Angelina Tyler; however, Angelina is killed by Ghostface.
+In Stab 3: Return to Woodsboro, she would have been portrayed by fictional actress Angelina Tyler; however, Angelina is killed by Ghostface.

 Neve Campbell won the Saturn Award for Best Actress in 1997 for her role as Sidney Prescott in Scream and the MTV Movie Award for Best Female Performance in 1998 for her role in Scream 2.
 When she was cast in Scream, Campbell was starring in the television drama series Party of Five.
 It was previously unheard of to cast an established television actress in a horror film, but, following the success of this casting and that of Courteney Cox, the practice became common in many later horror films.
 Craven opined that their presence helped raise the profile of Scream and attract a large female audience.